Office of International Services

 Entry Visa Instructions for H1B/H-4 Workers/Dependents

-Entry Visa Instructions for TN/TD Workers/Dependents (Canadians citizens seeking TN/TD status are visa exempt.)
+Entry Visa Instructions for TN/TD Workers/Dependents (Canadians citizens seeking TN/TD status are entry visa exempt.)